techieji/pyx/README.md

 *Environment management made easy*

+**Note: since this project is being actively developed, the information below may be out of date.**

 Pyx exists to literally fit into any projects with a `requirements.txt` and make hacking on it as simple as possible.
 By using virtualenv, Pyx is a fast and simple way to setup environments.
 Here's an example: